Hunding's Saga - 19: Miklagard's Over-King Basil 'the Bulgar-Slayer' Employs Hunding and Crew in His Elite Guard

 Next: Foes Without - and Within

-In AD 958 the Emperor Basil II struck an agreement with Vladimir I of Kiev to recruit the Rus into an elite guard.
+In AD 958 the Emperor Basil II struck an agreement with Vladimir I (also known as 'Valdemar') of Kiev to recruit the Rus into an elite guard.
 The Varangian Guard reflected the Rus' oath of allegiance to one another and to a lord.
 They were to live in barracks separate from the other imperial troops and travel with the emperor wherever he went.
 When in 1453 the Turks took over Constantinople the emperor went into exile the last of them went with him.
 Initially Norsemen from Sweden, the composition of the guard changed over the centuries.
 By the end of the 11th Century they were largely English, having left England after the Norman takeover, some as late as 1071 after the siege of Ely.
 They would fight the Normans in the Mediterranean under Robert Guiscard de Hauteville and his nephew Bohemond.
 Oddly there were also Normans in the Varangian Guard.